Blepharoplasty, also known as eyelid lift surgery, is a cosmetic surgery to improve the appearance of the eyelids.

 Blepharoplasty costs will vary between independent clinics, centres and hospitals.
 In the UK, blepharoplasty can cost anywhere between £2,000 and £6,000.
 This may not include the cost of any consultations, further surgery or after-care that may be needed.
 If you have private health insurance, it may cover a portion of the surgery cost in certain circumstances.

 We are always transparent about the treatments we offer, including the cost, results and risks of surgeries such as blepharoplasty.
 There are no hidden costs in our treatment prices.

 If you are thinking about eyelid surgery, you can book an appointment with us where a consultant will discuss a personalised treatment plan with you.
 They will also talk through your goals, expectations and confirm costs to help you decide whether surgery is the right option for you.

-Alternatively, you can call our Helpline Team on 01342 488054 or email firstname.lastname@example.org for more information and advice about cosmetic surgery.
+Alternatively, you can call our Private Patient Advisory Team on 01342 488054 or email firstname.lastname@example.org for more information and advice about cosmetic surgery.
 Our dedicated, professional team understands that having surgery is a big decision, and they are always happy to answer any questions you may have.